 Lots of existing businesses have unclaimed Facebook pages.
 Claim your business’s Facebook page and once again, add high-resolution images, correct information, accurate hours of operation, and news and offers.

 Remember to make sure that your business’s listings are consistent across both profiles, as well as throughout all your other business profiles throughout the Internet.
 Consistent listing information will help your business rank higher on Google.
-Even a difference in how street abbreviation can hurt your Google in terms of online visibility.
+Even a difference in street abbreviations can hurt your Google in terms of online visibility.

 For a free scan of your business’s listings through the Internet, click here.